Downloading from Github Packages using HTTP and Maven

 https://maven.pkg.github.com/{githubUser}/{githubRepository}/{groupId}/{artifactId}/{version}/{artifactId}-{value}.jar

-It would be ideal to avoid processing XML and use the more convinient JSON exposed by Github API.
-However Github API only expose a second Github Packages identifier called version and this is different than the Maven artifact versionId
+It would be ideal to avoid processing XML and use the GitHub API JSON.
+This is not possible because the GitHub API only exposes a surrogate identifier (which it also calls version) which is different from the Maven artifact version.

 https://api.github.com/users/{githubUser}/packages/maven/{groupId}/{artifactId}/versions